benknoble/plink/README.md

 ## Normal Usage

-Since Plink is a superset of make, your current makefile is valid under Plinkt and will be transformed to exactly itself.
+Since Plink is a superset of make, your current makefile is valid under Plink and will be transformed to exactly itself.
 This means the quickest way to get started is to move your makefile to a `.plink`-file, and edit the shebang to point to `#! /usr/bin/env /path/to/Plink.pm`.
 If you don't have env(1), the